V 9.2, December 2017 Go to latest version

 MGL is a library for Matlab and Octave that allows easy programming of visual (and some auditory) stimuli using OpenGL.
 Current versions run on Mac OS X and Linux; a Windows port is underway.
 MGL was developed jointly by Justin Gardner and Jonas Larsson at New York University, and others.
 A mirror of the documentation and a Linux version can be found here.

-The three components - Psychometrica, Quest, and Cinematica - are designed to work together, though each may be used on its own.
-Each includes a brief tutorial.
+The three components – Psychometrica, QUEST, and and SimulateQuest – were designed to work together, though each could be used on its own.
+Each included a brief tutorial.
 The package is described in detail in the mentioned special issue of Spatial Vision (Part I).
+The package is no longer supported because of OS changes.

 The Vision Egg aims at addressing many of the points raised in my introduction above.
 It is a cross-platform programming library under Windows/Linux +SGI Irix/Mac OS X, to produce visual stimuli for vision research experiments on standard graphics cards.
 The primary author is Andrew Straw.
 Citing from the web page, "The Vision Egg allows the vision scientist (or anyone else) to program these cards using OpenGL, the standard in computer graphics programming.
 Potentially difficult tasks, such as initializing graphics, getting precise timing information, controlling stimulus parameters in real-time, and synchronizing with data acquisition are greatly eased by routines within the Vision Egg."
 A popular and fast supported graphics card on the PC is from nVidia.
 The 10 bit DACs/LUTs available on most recent video cards are supported.
 (The advantage of using an SGI is that it has true 10-bit grayscale resolution, i.e. 10-bit framebuffers.
 Other video cards which support 10-bit framebuffers in OpenGL will work similarly once available).
 The Vision Egg comes with demo applications.
 Because it is an open-source project (GNU LGPL), it is free to download and use.